iann0036/tf-cfn-provider/docs/providers/azurerm/CognitiveAccount.md

 `Endpoint` - The endpoint used to connect to the Cognitive Service Account.

+`PrimaryAccessKey` - A primary access key which can be used to connect to the Cognitive Service Account.

+`SecondaryAccessKey` - The secondary access key which can be used to connect to the Cognitive Service Account.

 ## See Also

 * [azurerm_cognitive_account](https://www.terraform.io/docs/providers/azurerm/r/cognitive_account.html) in the _Terraform Provider Documentation_